 AirSwap.io Trading fees

-This exchange doesn’t charge any trading fees.
-This is unusually consumer-friendly.
+This exchange doesn’t charge any trading fees, save for requiring makers to stake 250 AirSwap-tokens.
+This is unusually consumer-friendly and very competitive.

 AirSwap.io Withdrawal fees